Another Word For CATCH_UP

 leapfrog

 Noun : (games) A game, often played by children, in which a player leaps like a frog over the back of another person who has stooped over.
 One variation of the game involves a number of people lining up in a row and bending over.
-The last person in the line then vaults forward over each of the others until he or she reaches the front of the line, whereupon he also bends over.
+The last person in the line then vaults forward over each of the others until they reach the front of the line, whereupon they also bend over.
 The process is then repeated.

 Noun : (chiefly British, law, usually attributive) The process by which a case is appealed or allowed to be appealed directly to a supreme court, bypassing an intermediate appellate court.